rookiemonkey/dummy-products-api/README.md

 ### TO DO LIST (OPEN FOR CONTRIBUTIONS)
 - pagination for some routes
+- filters for some routes
+- dummy users
+- dummy cart
+- dummy checkout (POST)
+- inStock property for each product
-- dummy reviews for each dummy product (Review Model)
+- reviews property for each product (Review Model)
 - replace placeholder.com images with real images relative to product type

 ## Author: <i>Kevin Roi R. Basina</i>